Joseph Hart: What is the origin and intent of Court Space, and why now?

 JH: What can Court Space offer that other art viewing spaces cannot?

 EO: Court Space, as an extension of my curatorial practice, offers a viable method to host international art programming and form community.
 It is not an “alternative” method but commands the same institutional importance as sculpture gardens or public installations funded by museums or private collections.
 Court Space is rooted in critical consciousness with a Non-Eurocentric cultural history.
 Because courts are culturally universal, we can still operate within and around contemporary institutions basing their programming upon a narrow-minded historical importance of cultural centers, like Paris, New York, or London.
-My practice will always be rooted in the history of the Americas and will help American Object expand, like Court Space.
+My practice will always be rooted in the history of the Americas and will help Semi-meta expand, like Court Space.

 As I mentioned previously, Court Space also provides a method to connect with peers through play, rather than in galleries where competition and social pressure can be ostracizing.
 It’s a positive way to form community during COVID-19 when so many indoor social gatherings are unsafe.

-JH: Why should people support and donate to Court Space, and how will donations be used?
+JH: Why should people support Court Space?

 Joseph Hart is a New York-based artist and founder/producer of Deep Color™—an oral history project and podcast that features artists and arts professionals discussing their work, ideas and lives—offering listeners a forthright and unique understanding about the process, experiences and people behind the artistic pursuit.
 Deep Color™ is a free resource for listeners and aims to feature a diverse range of lived experiences, career stages and areas of expertise.